mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 With these tools we can program much more smart behaviours in our keyboards: some of you might be familiar with the concept of macros.
 Maybe ramapping keys in more comfortable places (the caps lock doesn't deserve the place it has on the keyboard) without the need to configure every OS you connect to.

 There are much more useful behaviours though that we'll discuss now.
-You should be able to find these feature in each of the previous firmwares.
+You should be able to find these feature in each of the previously mentioned firmwares.
 -->

 ---